influxdata/docs-v2/content/v2.0/get-started.md

 You are ready to [write or collect data](/v2.0/write-data).

 {{% note %}}
-#### Using the influx CLI after setting up InfluxDB through the UI
+#### Use the influx CLI

-To use the [`influx` CLI](/v2.0/reference/cli/influx) after setting up InfluxDB through the UI, provide your [authentication token](/v2.0/users/tokens/), which is automatically generated during the setup process.
+To use the [`influx` CLI](/v2.0/reference/cli/influx) after setting up InfluxDB, provide your [authentication token](/v2.0/users/tokens/), which is automatically generated during the setup process.
 For instructions on viewing your token via CLI or UI, see [View tokens](/v2.0/security/tokens/view-tokens/).

 Use one of the following methods to provide your authentication token to the CLI: